 Evening is also a great time to fill in that to do list.
 My evening to do lists are ever so much more realistic than my morning ones. 😉

-Throughout the day you can add notes, move things around, and refer back to your sheet.
-This is perfect for school time when you might become distracted thinking about something that you need to get done.
+Throughout the day, you can add notes, move things around, and refer back to your sheet.
+This is perfect for school time when you might become distracted thinking about something you need to get done.

 Don’t worry about stopping to do it or pulling out your phone (even more distraction!).
 Instead, grab a pencil and add the thought to your docket and move on.
 You never have to worry about forgetting something important again and your school day stays on track.

 I think the best thing about the docket is that it goes such a long way towards eliminating decision fatigue because you have many of your most important decisions already made and they are all right there together where you can find them.
 It makes your day much more likely to run on autopilot.

 Enter your email address to get instant access to a link to download your Daily Docket form right here!